Morse-Module/Morse-Module/README.md

 ## ❓ How it works

-1. 🤝 You give url for soc-module (look down below for what a soc-module is)
+1. 🤝 You give the url of a soc-module (see below)
 2. 📦 Stores current version of config is safe place so you can revert back if stuff breaks
-3. 🚀 Install and use config defined in soc-module
+3. 🚀 Install config defined in soc-module
 4. 😄 You're all set up!
 No extra install setups 🙌

 ## 📦 soc-module